AllTheWord/tbta_db_export/README.md

 3- `A` - Lexical sense

-4- `1` - Noun list index - useful for track of which nouns are referring to the same thing
+4- `1` - Noun list index - useful for track of which nouns are referring to the same thing - if two nouns have the same index, they are the exact same thing

+If you have a verse talking about two of the same item, they will both get their own index

+It's useful to know the index is limited to one character so the numbering scheme is 1..9, A..Z, a..z

 ##### These are pulled from the Grammar DB (`Sample.mdb`) - important to keep them in order